MlHsieh/AEPH-input-guide/README.md

 # AEPH Input Guide

-This input guide is a companion of "*Anisotropic elasticity with Matlab*", **Chyanbin Hwu**, Springer, 2021.
+This input guide is a companion of MATLAB program **AEPH** from *Anisotropic elasticity with Matlab*, Chyanbin Hwu, Springer, 2021.
 Additional information can be found in Sec.
 3.1.4 and App.
 E in the book.

 > All the labels used in AEPH are **numbers**, i.e. all data in the input files must be numeric.